American Express Cash Magnet Card Review

 American Express Cash Magnet pros and cons

-- 0% intro APR on new purchases for 15 months
+• 0% intro APR on purchases/balance transfers for 15 months

 American Express Cash Magnet cashback rewards spending categories